Under the Education Act 2002 (section 175 and 157), schools must make arrangements to safeguard and promote the welfare of children.

 In accordance with local information sharing protocols, we will ensure that information is shared effectively and sensitively.
 Information will only be shared with other services where it is deemed necessary and proportionate to ensure that children and young people are safe and receive the right service.

-There are two members of staff at Ridgeway who are designated safeguarding leads and one governor:
+There are two members of staff at Ridgeway who are Designated Safeguarding Leads and one governor:

-Designated Safeguarding Lead: Mrs C. Gray, Headteacher
+Designated Safeguarding Lead: Mrs T Dale (Acting Headteacher).

-Designated Governor: Mrs S. Mahal, Co-opted Governor
+Designated Governor: Mrs S. Mahal (Co-opted Governor and Vice Chair).